 After completing her training, Gjermo will be responsible for putting together weather briefings for training missions, and, if deployed, for actual military operations as well.
 “It’s definitely a possibility,” Gjermo says about getting deployed.
 She looks forward to the opportunity to live overseas.

 Science was always in the cards for Gjermo.
 Both her parents were engineers and, for a time, she thought she wanted to be an engineer as well.
 But she says something had always drawn her to weather.

-“I don’t have some epic tail of a tornado coming down like two houses away,” she points out.
+“I don’t have some epic tale of a tornado coming down like two houses away,” she points out.
 Instead, her draw to weather had more to do with how it affected her daily life.
 As a Minnesotan, the severe weather changes each year fascinated her.
 And as a competitive skier, knowing the specific weather conditions the day of a race was crucial for picking the right wax and tuning her skis.

 She excelled in science in high school and leaned toward engineering until about 11th grade.
 It was then that she realized that she could apply all those math and science skills to something more interesting to her—weather.

 Inspired by her sister, who had already received an Air Force scholarship, she decided to apply for one as well.
 And she got it!
 After talking to other Air Force meteorologists she came to a conclusion: “This is what I want to do.”